Have you just discovered there were things you didn’t know about job search?

 Become more inquisitive.
 Just this one simple change in your daily outlook will help you learn and open your mind.

-Adopting the notion of being a life-long-learning can help you pivot into new directions, adapt to the rapid changes of corporate life, and even to live longer.
+Adopting the notion of life-long-learning can help you pivot into new directions, adapt to the rapid changes of corporate life, and even live longer.